Anti-Apartheid Movement: Expansion and renaming

-The Sharpeville massacre occurred on 21 March 1960, when 69 unarmed protesters were shot dead by the South African police, triggered an intensification of action.
-The organisation was renamed the "Anti-Apartheid Movement" and instead of just a consumer boycott the group would now "co-ordinate all the anti-apartheid work and keep South Africa's apartheid policy in the forefront of British politics", and campaign for the total isolation of apartheid South Africa, including economic sanctions.
+The Sharpeville massacre occurred on 21 March 1960, when 69 unarmed protesters were shot dead by the South African police.
+This triggered an intensification of action.
+The organisation was renamed the "Anti-Apartheid Movement" and instead of just a consumer boycott, the group would now "co-ordinate all the anti-apartheid work and keep South Africa's apartheid policy in the forefront of British politics".
+It also campaigned for the total isolation of apartheid South Africa, including economic sanctions.

 At the time, the United Kingdom was South Africa's largest foreign investor and South Africa was the UK's third biggest export market.
-The ANC was still committed to peaceful resistance: armed struggle through Umkhonto we Sizwe would only begin a year later.
+The ANC was still committed to peaceful resistance.
+Armed struggle through Umkhonto we Sizwe would only begin a year later.

 Early successes

 Commonwealth membership

 The AAM scored its first major victory when South Africa was forced to leave the Commonwealth in 1961.
 It held a 72-hour vigil outside the Commonwealth Secretariat venue, Marlborough House, and found willing allies in Canada, India and the newly independent Afro-Asian Commonwealth member states.
 In 1962, the United Nations General Assembly passed a resolution calling on all member states to impose a trade boycott against South Africa.
 In 1963, the UN Security Council called for a partial arms ban against South Africa, but this was not mandatory under Chapter VII of the UN Charter.